groundhog-21/westmarch-house/docs/user_guide.md

 ---

 ## 4.5 Records & Summaries from the Archive
-Jeeves retrieves useful summaries from past interactions or session notes.
+Jeeves retrieves historical summaries and past session insights.

 ---

 ## 4.6 Her Ladyship’s Critique
-Submit writing for an incisive evaluation by **Lady Hawthorne**.
+Submit writing for incisive evaluation by **Lady Hawthorne**.
-Expect wit, elegance, and actionable revision guidance.
+Expect elegance, severity, and actionable revision guidance.

 ---

 ## 4.7 Matters Requiring the Whole Household
-In manual mode, you may orchestrate a multi-agent task manually.
-In practice, this menu item is **reserved for Demo 9’s automated run-through**.
+Supports multi-agent orchestration but is primarily used for
+**the fully automated Demo 9 experience**.

 ---

 ## 4.8 Jeeves Remembers
-The Estate’s memory system provides:
+The Estate’s memory system supports:
 - semantic search
-- keyword scoring
+- weighted keyword scoring
 - domain inference
-- agent hint recognition
+- agent-hint recognition
-- recall of Pennington-archived events

-Examples:
+Example prompts:
 ```
 “What did I tell you yesterday about my poem?”
 “What were Perkins’s findings about the gnome?”